New Zealand Fishing

 North and South Islands

 The North and South Islands are very different from an angling perspective.
-There are far more sea charter vessels operating around the North island.
-There are several reason why this is so.
+There are far more sea charter vessels operating around the North Island.
+There are several reasons why this is so.
 Firstly 75% of the population lives in the North Island.
 Secondly, the sea fish species around the North Island, where the sea is warmer, are different and more varied than around the South Island.
-The top table species targeted in the North Island are snapper where as in the South Island it would be blue cod.
+The top table species targeted in the North Island are snapper whereas in the South Island it would be blue cod.
 The premier sports fish in the South Island is the Chinook salmon caught mostly in the rivers of Canterbury and Otago.
-Also around the North Island you can catch sub-tropical species such as pink and blue maomao, and many other species that would be unknown in the cooler waters around the South Island.
+Also around the North Island, you can catch sub-tropical species such as pink and blue maomao, and many other species that would be unknown in the cooler waters around the South Island.

 Quinnat salmon are another major point of difference between the two Islands, with this introduced species only being caught in the South Island.
 There are well established, though annually variable, runs of salmon averaging 20 pounds (9.1kg), up the South Islands main east coast rivers each summer.
 These runs begin in November and peak in February.
 They end around April-May.

 For the best fishing tackle and advice see the guys at The Complete Angler in their huge new Christchurch store.